jvhoof/ngf-azure-templates/Workshop-CloudGenerationFirewall/README.md

-subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created ccManaged | Is this instance managed via a Next Gen Control Center (Yes/No) ccClusterName | The name of the cluster of this instance in the Next Gen Control Center ccRangeId | The range location of this instance in the Next Gen Control Center ccIpAddress | IP address of the Next Gen Control Center ccSecret | Secret to retrieve the configuration from the Next Gen Control Center
+subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created